gi-ltd/Codabra/README.md

 - **Context-Aware**: Automatically includes relevant editor context with your queries
 - **Extended Thinking Mode**: Enable Claude's extended thinking capabilities for more complex problems
 - **Customizable System Prompt**: Configure the AI's behavior to suit your specific needs
+- **Context Usage Tracking**: Monitor your token usage with a visual progress bar

 ## Installation